 Did you know that more than 3 million people suffer a serious injury at work each year?
 Some injuries are temporary, but some injuries are actually so serious that the injured party is forced to file for disability.

-If you’re wondering what common workplace injuries cause disability, look no further.
+If you’re wondering what common workplace injuries cause disability, you can check Meds News.
 We’re going to cover some of the most common workplace injuries that result in disability so that you can try to avoid them and stay safe on the job.

 There are many common workplace injuries that can lead to disability.
 These include